 Born in South Pittsburg, Tennessee, and raised in Bridgeport, Alabama, Richard started preaching on a regular basis at age 15.
 He preached in his home church, First Baptist Church in Bridgeport, as well as other Baptist and Methodist churches in the area.

-At First Baptist Church, Bridgeport, Richard served as the interim pastor from 1985-1986 before being ordained a Southern Baptist minister in September 1986 and moving on to First Baptist Church in Kennedy, Alabama.
+At First Baptist Church, Bridgeport, Richard served as the interim pastor from 1985-1986 before being ordained a Southern Baptist minister in September 1986 and moving on to Kennedy Baptist Church in Kennedy, Alabama.
 The last 5 years at Kennedy, he served as pastor.
-During Richard's tenure at Kennedy Baptist, the church was always one of the top 3 churches in baptismal numeric growth in the Lamar Baptist Association.

-Richard left Gadsden MCC to accept Covenant’s call to become its associate pastor.
+Richard accepted Covenant’s call to become its associate pastor.
 Richard served as the associate pastor from September 1997 to December 1999.
 During that time, he was involved in the gay community of Birmingham.
-He served on the board of directors of Birmingham AIDS Outreach and served as treasurer on the board of directors of Central Alabama (Gay) Pride.
+He served on the board of directors of Birmingham AIDS Outreach and served as treasurer on the founding board of directors of Central Alabama (Gay) Pride.
 Richard was ordained as an UFMCC minister in November 1999.

 Since coming to Huntsville, Richard has served on the board of directors of the AIDS Action Coalition of Huntsville, including a year as its second vice president.
-He served on the board of Soulforce Alabama, an organization that supports freedom for LGBT people from religious and political oppression through the practice of relentless nonviolent resistance.
-For nearly five years, he served as a founding board member of the GLBT Advocacy and Youth Services organization based in Huntsville.
-He is also a frequent guest on local college panels regarding gay and religious issues.
+He served on the board of Soulforce Alabama, an organization that supports freedom for LGBT people from religious and political oppression through nonviolent resistance.
+For nearly five years, he served as a founding board member of the GLBT Advocacy and Youth Services organization (now known as Free2Be) in Huntsville.
+He is also a frequent guest on local college panels and local media regarding gay and religious issues.

 Richard comes from a loving and supportive family.
 He has a wonderful mother and stepfather, father and stepmother, three younger sisters, a stepbrother, a stepsister, six nieces and three nephews.